 (6) Behavioral health organizations shall submit an overall six-year operating and capital plan, timeline, and budget and submit progress reports and an updated two-year plan biennially thereafter, to assume within available resources all of the following duties:

 (a) Administer and provide for the availability of all resource management services, residential services, and community support services.

 RCW.
-Behavioral health organizations may contract to purchase evaluation and treatment services from other networks if they are unable to provide for appropriate resources within their boundaries.
-Insofar as the original intent of serving persons in the community is maintained, the secretary is authorized to approve exceptions on a case-by-case basis to the requirement to provide evaluation and treatment services within the boundaries of each regional support network.
+Behavioral health organizations may contract to purchase evaluation and treatment services from other organizations if they are unable to provide for appropriate resources within their boundaries.
+Insofar as the original intent of serving persons in the community is maintained, the secretary is authorized to approve exceptions on a case-by-case basis to the requirement to provide evaluation and treatment services within the boundaries of each behavioral health organization.
 Such exceptions are limited to:

 (i) Contracts with neighboring or contiguous regions; or

 (ii) Individuals detained or committed for periods up to seventeen days at the state hospitals at the discretion of the secretary.

 (d) Administer and provide for the availability of all other mental health services, which shall include patient counseling, day treatment, consultation, education services, employment services as described in RCW 71.24.035

 (e) Establish standards and procedures for reviewing individual service plans and determining when that person may be discharged from resource management services.